kaievns/the-log/posts/lead/drafts/performance-vs-behaviour.md

 - A senior engineer requires constant input and corrections to their work.
 Which means they cannot commit production work independently.
 Their _behaviour_ matches the junior developer rather than a senior one
-- A tech lead throws their weight around, breaks away the team and takes on technical tasks independently.
+- A tech lead throws their weight around, breaks away from the team and takes on technical tasks independently.
 Their _behaviour_ reflects the **independent** senior engineer role rather a technical lead one
 - A junior developer takes tasks and completes them with satisfactory quality on